The-Night7/Projet_C-WildWater_MI2-B/README.md

 ## 👏 Credits

-*   **Multi-threading Inspiration:** Thanks to [Tiago Charette](https://github.com/TogExe/MultiThreaded) whose work inspired our implementation of mutex-secured parallelization.
+*   **Optimization Techniques:** Thanks to various online resources and academic papers that inspired our implementation of efficient sequential processing algorithms.

 ---
 *C-WildWater Project - 2025*